By Danielle, contributing writer

 Maybe you want to find more time outside.
 Maybe you want your children to have more hands-on learning.
 Perhaps you just want to finally have that garden, but you struggle finding the time.
 Maybe it’s time to make your homeschool a garden school!

 Real life homeschooling is where real learning happens — so, rethink your spring homeschool plans.
 Children need fresh air, sunshine, and practical learning.
-Centering your homeschool around your garden can help you actually get to garden while teaching your children valuable life skills, and even reading, writing, and arithmetic.
+Centering your homeschool around your garden can help you actually get to the garden while teaching your children valuable life skills, and even reading, writing, and arithmetic.

 20 Ways to To Do a Garden School This Spring